kevboutin/crudApp/README.md

 </div>
 ```

 In the end there is an edit button.
-Once clicked it changes the state to editMovie with the movie id in the $stateParams.
+Once clicked it changes the state to editMovie with the movie id in the

-movies.html
+`$stateParams`.

+movies.html:
 This template displays all the movies in the system.

 ```